phpmyadmin/phpmyadmin/doc/config.rst

         The :config:option:`$cfg['Servers']` array starts with
         $cfg['Servers'][1].
 Do not use $cfg['Servers'][0].
-If you want more than one server, just copy following section (including $i incrementation) serveral times.
+If you want more than one server, just copy following section (including $i increment) several times.
 There is no need to define full server array, just define values you need to change.

 .. config:option:: $cfg['Servers'][$i]['host']